raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 ES&S also uses this term for PDF files that may be provided where each is a written summary of the voting system evaluation of the vote on that ballot, and so we call these "CVR PDF files" while the spreadsheets are "CVR Spreadsheets".
 Dominion uses a similar record called the "AuditMark(tm)" which is combined with the ballot images as the third page of the TIFF image file.

+There are several variants of CVR that are commonly seen:

+- **Summary, as Independent text or PDF, or image file:** Sometimes, there is an independent text, PDF, or image file (.png or .tif) that provides a summary of the votes on that ballot.
+Typically, this summary includes only the options voted for, and whether votes were not cast for a contest, but it does not include options not voted for.
+- **"Flat" files:** ES&S provides an Excel spreadsheet file (.xlsx format) which provides a separate line for each sheet.
+Dominion also has a similar format (.csv format) with one line for each sheet.
+The ES&S format provides a separate column for each voting opportunity.
+For example, if the contest is "vote for 3" contest, then there will be three columns.
+In each column, there will be either a candidate name, "undervote", "overvote", "write-in" or an image of the write-in area.
+The Dominion format provides a separate column for each option, with 0 or 1 in each cell.
+The ES&S spreadsheet files are limited to 99,999 records each, and so there may be multiple files in the set.
+- **"Nested" files:** typically JSON or XML format.
+Used by Dominion, Hart and Clear Ballot, but each has its own variations on the theme.
+Generally there will be one block which represents the sheet, which then contains blocks representing each contest, and then blocks for each option voted for.
+It may have other information as well.
+This type of CVR may be a set of files that describe the contests, candidates, and other attributes.
+In some cases, each ballot image will have an associated nested file, and in others, they combine into fewer files, but perhaps still many thousands of chunks.

 <h3 id="certification-election">Certification (Election)</h3>